(copied from mailing list)

 Happy hunting - Wolf

-Note : Please, do not post requests for research assistance
+Note : Please, do not post requests for research

 to SWITZERLAND-L until you have first read